virtual-addiction/mikesTreeTrimming/README.md

 # Mike's Tree Trimmming
-A frontend web site for Mikes tree trimming compnay
+A front-end website for Mike's tree trimming company

 Hi from Penney!